shawnlxh/shawnlxh.github.io/_pages/about.md

 This is Xiaohan Li.
 I am a first year Ph.D student at the University of Illinois at Chicago, under the supervision of [Prof. Philip S. Yu](https://www.cs.uic.edu/PSYu/).

 My research interests are data mining and machine learning.
-Now I work on deep learning applications in e-business.
+Now I am working on deep learning applications in recommender system.

 ---